top of page

 Are treatments silent or do you talk the whole time?

 Generally, I follow the lead of my patient.
-I will usually ask a couple of questions at the beginning of treatment but feel free to tell me during intake that you prefer a silent treatment.
+I will usually ask a couple of questions at the beginning of treatment and if conversation trails off that's fine.
+But, feel free to tell me during intake that you prefer a silent treatment.
 In that case, I will only check in about pressure, turning over or if I need you to actively move, or resist to help release/relax certain areas.

 Why is massage so expensive?
 I only have $500 of insurance, I can only come x number of times this year.